 About Dean and Nina

 Dean Cornett is a videographer and video-documentary producer.
 Much of his filming has been done in Kentucky and Alaska.
 His Alaska projects tend to concentrate on the land and the animals.
-In Kentucky, he directs his efforts toward recording the history and culture of the Appalachian area.
-His most recent documentary, Appalachian Chair Caning and Story Telling, began airing on Kentucky PBS stations on 5 December 2018.
-It follows two other documentaries that KET airs periodically.
+In Kentucky, he directs his efforts toward recording the history and culture of thein early June 2021. area.
+His most recent documentary, Lee Sexton: Appalachian Banjo Legend, which chronicles the career of an Eastern Kentucky traditional musician and story teller, began airing on Kentucky PBS stations in early June 2021.
+It follows three other documentaries that KET airs periodically.
+Appalachian Chair Caning and Story Telling began airing on Kentucky PBS stations on 5 December 2018.
 Sugar Cane, Sorghum, and Stir-offs, a documentary about molasses making, began airing in April 2015.
 American Chestnut: Appalachian Apocalypse, which covers the history of the American chestnut and the early-twentieth-century blight that virtually wiped it out, began airing in 2010 and is running or has run on a number of PBS stations.
 In addition, Dean has, airing on various cable channels, a documentary about the vicious nature of the Civil War in the Southern Appalachians (Guerrillas and Bushwhackers: A Different Civil War), another about the return of black bears to Eastern Kentucky (The Bears of Kingdom Come) and a number of others about disappearing mountain skills such as iron-working and hog killing.

 Nina Cornett is a former Deputy Assistant Secretary of the Navy – the highest position attainable in the Navy hierarchy by a non-political-appointee.
 During her tenure with the Navy, she was responsible for overseeing automation projects for US navy ships and managed a two-billion-dollar annual budget.
 She is the author of Alaskan Summer, a novel published in hardcover by Avalon books and in paperback by Dell publishing.
 She has also written magazine articles, and has researched and written scripts for her husband’s documentaries, including American Chestnut, Sugar Cane, Sorghum, and Stir-offs, and Appalachian Chair Caning and Story Telling, the documentaries currently airing on PBS stations.
-She is presently working on a memoir of her mother’s death, tentatively titled Fault Lines and Fractures, and is in the beginning stages of development for a mystery set in Alaska.
+She is presently working on a memoir of her mother’s death, tentatively titled Fault Lines and Fractures, and has completed a mystery set in Alaska.

 In addition, Nina served a term as a member of the Kentucky Supreme Court's Access to Justice Commission.